saraundre/WowieGAMEjam/README.md

 ## Overview

 Welcome to the official GitHub repository for "Plz Help" - AI Robot, an engaging puzzle game where you collaborate with an AI robot to solve challenges and guide it to the charging ports.
-This repository serves as the central hub for development, collaboration, and issue tracking for the game.
+This repository serves as the central hub for development, collaboration, and issue tracking for the game. game direct link: https://wassoup.itch.io/plz

 ## Game Description